 If you have a work permit, are a permanent resident, or hold a long-stay visa, you can apply for a wider range of services such as a cheque account, internet banking and online international funds transfer services.

-I opened my account with a passport, Non Immigrant O visa and driver's licence.
+I opened my account with my passport, Non Immigrant O visa and my driver's licence.
 This got me internet banking too.
 This was done at the Exchange Tower branch in Asoke, Bangkok.
 The rule regarding a letter from the embassy was not in place when I opened my account.

-*Reader update from Tim: I just opened a simple deposit account with international ATM card, with only my passport and UK drivers licence.
+Reader update (2017): Tim opened a deposit account with an ATM card, with only his passport and UK drivers licence.
 No Visa.
-I went to Bangkok Bank in Khon Kaen.
+He went to a branch in Khon Kaen.